Competition numbers of planar graphs: Competition-effective edge clique covers of graphs

 Given a graph $G$ and a minimum edge clique cover $\CCC$, we may expand each clique in $\CCC$ to a maximal clique.
 Therefore any graph has a minimum edge clique cover consisting of maximal cliques.

 Given a graph $G$ and a vertex $v$ of $G$, we denote by $N_G[v]$ (resp.\ $N_G(v)$) the closed neighborhood (resp.\ open neighborhood) of $v$ in $G$.

-Now we present some sufficient conditions under which a graph has an effective competition cover.

-\begin{Thm} Every chordal graph with at least one edge has an effective competition cover. \end{Thm} \begin{proof} Take a chordal graph $G$ with at least one edge.
-Since having an effective competition cover is not affected by whether or not a graph has isolated vertices, we may assume that $G$ has no isolated vertices.
-Let $[v_1, v_2, \ldots, v_n]$ be a perfect elimination ordering of $G$, $G_i = G[v_i, v_{i+1}, \ldots, v_n]$, and $N_i = N_{G_i}[v_i]$ for each $i = 1, 2, \ldots, n-1$.
+Now we present some sufficient conditions under which a graph has a competition-effective edge clique cover. \begin{Thm} Every nonempty chordal graph has a competition-effective edge clique cover. \end{Thm} \begin{proof} Take a nonempty chordal graph $G$.
+If a graph $H$ has a competition-effective edge clique cover without having isolated vertices, then $H$ together with isolated vertices still has a competition-effective edge clique cover.
+In this context, we may assume that $G$ has no isolated vertices.
+Since $G$ is chordal, there exists a perfect elimination ordering $[v_1, v_2, \ldots, v_n]$ of $G$.
+Let $G_i = G[v_i, v_{i+1}, \ldots, v_n]$, and $N_i = N_{G_i}[v_i]$ for each $i = 1, 2, \ldots, n-1$.
+In addition, let $\theta = \theta_e(G)$ and $\CCC = \{C_1, \ldots, C_\theta\}$ be a minimum edge clique cover of $G$ consisting of maximal cliques.